vyapp/vy/README.md

     help(vyapp.plugins.plugin_name)

-or use

-    dir(vyapp.plugins)

-to list all the builtin plugins available.

 One could implement as many modes as needed.
 This is very useful for specific situations.
 There could exist modes for ircclient, filemanagers, browsing specific type of files, generating latex code etc.